Because You Care About The Environmental Impact

-First, metal shower heads like High Sierra’s are highly durable.
+Metal shower heads like High Sierra’s are highly durable.
 Because you typically won’t replace them as often, they use fewer resources.

 For example, steel is the most recycled material on the planet, with an overall recycling rate of 86% in 2014.
-Recycling metals like steel and brass (a copper and zinc alloy) saves energy, when compared to mining and refining virgin metals.
+Recycling metals like steel and brass (a copper and zinc alloy) saves energy, when compared to mining and refining pure metals.
 And the recycled metals perform equally as well as new materials.

 A 2017 United Nations conference factsheet estimated that plastic waste kills up to 1 million seabirds and 100,000 sea mammals each year, along with deaths to marine turtles and countless fish.
 And we humans are not immune from this impact: we’re increasingly ingesting plastic-related chemicals from the seafood we eat.

-Bottom line: when choosing a shower head, consider the materials used to make it.
+Bottom line: When choosing a shower head, consider the materials used to make it.

-And speaking of packaging...
+And speaking of packaging.

 Some shower heads come with lots of extra packaging, some of which will inevitably end up in landfills.
 Ours don’t.

 We don’t encase our products in hard plastic cases for shelf display, which you have to cut away and discard.
 They’re shipped with just enough packaging to arrive at your door in good condition – and nothing else.

 Our compact Classic PLUS™ model, for instance, is packed in an equally compact cardboard box that’s just big enough to hold and protect it – and not a bit larger.